 Meet the Guide

-Aislinn Sarnacki is a registered Maine Guide and the author of three hiking guidebooks.
+Aislinn Sarnacki is a registered Maine Guide, outdoor TV show host, and author of hiking guidebooks.

 Her Story